voidspace/voidspace.github.io/advanced-python.md

 9. FUNCTIONAL PROGRAMMING

-    A highly practical approach to functional programming in Python.
+    A highly practical approach to functional programming in Python and why these are such important every day concepts in Python programmings.
+Both the theory and the practise.

     * lambda functions
     * Higher order functions